 The Town of Westlake is home to several communities, all of which share a commitment to excellence and possess unique character and charm.
-You may see where are subdivisions are located using the Westlake Subdivisions Map.
+You may see where are subdivisions are located using the Westlake Neighborhoods Map.
+Most of our communities are governed by HOAs.
+You can learn more about them here!

 |Subdivision Name||Total Lots||Vacant Lots||Permits Issued||Homes Complete||Percent Complete|